fieldtrip/website/development/project/cleanup_private_functions.md

 ---
-title: cleanup the functions in the private folders
+title: Cleanup the functions in the private folders
 ---

 {% include /shared/development/warning.md %}